Common Questions

 -

-I can’t make any promises around NDIS eligibility, these decisions are made solely by the NDIS.
+We are unable to make any promises around NDIS eligibility, as these decisions are made solely by the NDIS.

-If you get a comprehensive report, it can be used as evidence for a diagnosis, but sometimes you’ll need extra reports from other health professionals to support your application.
+If opting for a comprehensive report, this can be used as evidence for a diagnosis, but sometimes NDIS require additional documentation from other health professionals to support an application.

 For specific questions, it’s best to contact the NDIS directly or your local NDIS office.